JordyPirata/JordyPirata/README.md

-**Status: In Development**

-> README  is currently in development

 ### About Me

-- I am 21 years old and I am from Guadalajara, Jalisco, México.
+- I'm a 21-year-old full stack developer from Guadalajara, Jalisco, México.
-- I am a **.NET** full stack developer.
+- Specializing in **.NET**, I thrive in both backend and frontend development.
-- I am a self-taught and highly creative individual who seeks to learn and improve every day.
+- As a self-taught and highly creative individual, I'm always eager to learn and improve every day.
-- I enjoy working with the frontend because I want to provide the best visual experience for the users who visit my projects.
+- I’m passionate about backend development, focusing on creating efficient and scalable solutions that enhance the performance of my projects.

 ### Technologies